config-syncer/config-syncer/docs/tutorials/config-syncer.md

 Now, deploy Kubed operator in your cluster following the steps [here](/docs/install.md).
 Once the operator pod is running, go to the next section.

 ## Synchronize ConfigMap
-In this tutorial, a ConfigMap will be synced across Kubernetes namespaces using Kubed.
-You can do the same using Secrets.
+In this tutorial, a ConfigMap will be synced across all Kubernetes namespaces using Kubed.
+You can do the same for Secrets.

 To keep things isolated, this tutorial uses a separate namespace called `demo` throughout this tutorial.
 Run the following command to prepare your cluster for this tutorial: